SUHANI102003/FPGA-DESIGN-FLOW-WITH-TRAFFIC-LIGHT-CONTROLLER/README.md

 ## 🙌 Contributing

 Feel free to **fork this repo**, suggest improvements, or open issues.
-If you’d like to add new features (like pedestrian signals or sensor-based adaptive timing), contributions are welcome!
+If you’d like to add new features, contributions are welcome!

 ---